-Here is the straight up truth.
-Virtual Reality is not going to be a thing for most conferences and events for a long, long, time.
+Here is the straight-up truth.
+Virtual Reality is not going to be a thing for most conferences and events for a long, long time.
 Really, it isn’t.
-This is not something your attendees are going to be screaming for in the foreseeable future and it is not something that is going to make or break a conference or event.
+This is not something your attendees are going to be screaming for in the foreseeable future, and it is not something that is going to make or break a conference or event.
 Don’t worry, you can chill.

 I can hear you.
 Yes, you.
 The meeting or event planner that is overworked, overtired, and over-all-this-crazy-tech-talk.
-I can hear you breath a sigh of relief.
+I can hear you breathe a sigh of relief.
 That being said… We should take a minute to look at how Virtual Reality can enhance your conference or event in the now and how you can use it to be more successful without adding to your stress level.
 For the non-VR savvy in the crowd, some of the videos below are shot in 360.
 You can use your mouse to turn the video around, look up, or down.
 If you were viewing these videos with a Samsung VR Gear, HTC Vive, or other VR headset, you could simply turn your head to see the action.
 Note… to know if a video is 360, look for the circle with the 4 arrows in the upper left of the video window.
 You will notice that the first video does not have that so don’t go getting all sad when it doesn’t work on that one…

 Virtual Site Visits

-Nothing, not a freaking thing, will ever, ever take the place of a boots on the ground site inspection.
-You need to see the sites, smell the smells, and experience a destination or hotel first hand to understand how your attendees will live your event.
+Nothing, not a freaking thing, will ever, ever take the place of a boots-on-the-ground site inspection.
+You need to see the sites, smell the smells, and experience a destination or hotel firsthand to understand how your attendees will live your event.
 What VR can do to help you now is narrow the field quickly so that you can make the most of your resources and actually spend some time at home with the kids and the dog.

 Google Earth VR is just one of the ways you can visit a destination without leaving your office.
 You can strap on the Oculus Rift, plug in a destination, and go.
 Fly right down to the city streets or soar above like an eagle, or like Underdog, I was always partial to being Underdog.
 Underdog is cool.
 But you be you.

 Beyond the Googleverse, many of our favorite hotels and resorts are jumping into the VR pool, posting videos of their properties to YouTube and other channels.
-Planners can get a feel for the property before they ever get on plane.
+Planners can get a feel for the property before they ever get on the plane.
 Hell, you can even go look at the hotel before you get on the phone with a salesperson and If you find the hotel is not good for your group, you save the poor salesperson heartache because we all know that you screen their calls and ignore their emails… Just sayin.

 Here is a look at just one of many YouTube 360 videos that Shangri-La Hotels have created.
-Totally awesome right.
+Totally awesome right?
 You can really get an idea of what you can expect to find.
 Now you can decide if you want to take it to the next level or put it on the back burner.

 Heck, even Best Western is getting in on the action launching VR Experiences for all 2,200 of its North American properties.
 Best Western.
 Has.
 VR.
 Let that sink in for a minute because that says volumes about where this technology is going and how it will impact how we look for properties and destinations in the future.